DEPARTMENT AWARDS PROGRAM

 DEPARTMENT VICE COMMANDER AWARD

-Goal Award – The Department Vice Commander will be awarded a Legion Blazer with a name badge at the Department Convention if Department Membership equals or exceeds 100% of goal by 30 days before Department Convention of the current membership year.
+Goal Award – The Department Vice Commander will be awarded a Legion Blazer, name badge and plaque at the Department Convention if Department Membership equals or exceeds 100% of goal by 30 days before Department Convention of the current membership year.